Logo

 This is what the Food and Drug Administration (FDA) said about Prozac in 1987:

-Off-label, Prozac is also often used to treat the following conditions:
+Off-label, Prozac frequently treats the following conditions:

 How does Prozac make you feel when it starts to work?